AllenDowney/Portfolio/narrative.md

 For several years we have discussed the possibility of shifting ModSim from MATLAB to Octave, Python, or Mathematica.
-If we make a move like this, I will probably revise *Physical Modeling in MATLAB* accordingly.
+If we make a move like that, I will probably revise *Physical Modeling in MATLAB* accordingly.

 For the more remote future, I have my eyes open for opportunities to